The latest polymer £10 note came out in September 2017, at which point the old one was taken out of circulation.

 However, because plastic isn’t compostable, the new plastic and polymer notes will be turned into tiny little pellets before being transformed into new plastic items like plant pots.

-Despite this being quite energy intense, the new £5 and £10 notes are the greenest yet.
+Despite this being quite energy intensive, the new £5 and £10 notes are the greenest yet.

 The Carbon Trust has said that the carbon footprint of a new £10 polymer banknote is 8% lower than the £10 paper banknote.